 In 2011, Gaiman and Palmer Kickstarted the mini-tour "An Evening with Neil Gaiman & Amanda Palmer," a precursor to Palmer's record-breaking Kickstarter tour of 2012.

 In the four years since Neil participated in a Twitter Q&A and blogged about our group, the social web of books has grown dramatically.
 Twitter has its own books channel (recently re-invigorated), and Tumblr and many other publications now host book conversations online.
 I'm excited to reopen Gaiman's writing together once more—it's a bit like going home.

 Reading Schedule for The Ocean at the End of The Lane

 Out of tradition, I'm sharing a weekly discussion schedule, with the added note that this novel is best savored in long reading sessions.

 To participate, follow us at @1book140 and tweet to join the conversation so we know that you're reading along.
 To avoid spoilers, we spread the conversation across several hashtags.
 Click on each hashtag to see the conversation at that point in the book:

-J. Nathan Matias develops technologies for civic participation, media analytics, and creative learning at the MIT Media Lab and Center for Civic Media.
-He also helps run @1book140, The Atlantic's Twitter book club.
+J. Nathan Matias researches technology for cooperation and civic life at the MIT Media Lab and Center for Civic Media.
+He also facilitated @1book140, The Atlantic's Twitter book club from 2012 – 2014.